 After reviewing your financial aid package on ConnectCarolina, you may determine that you require funding beyond the Direct Unsubsidized Loan.
 Your financial aid package will indicate your additional loan eligibility.

 We encourage students to first consider the Graduate PLUS Loan because it is a federally sponsored loan.
 Use your Federal Student Aid ID to access the application.
 If you are a first-time Graduate PLUS borrower, you will also need to complete Entrance Counseling and the Master Promissory Note.

 Private educational loans are also available through a variety of banking institutions and lending organizations.
 The terms, conditions, and rates are determined by the banks and lenders themselves and will differ.
 For more information, directly contact the bank or lender.

 Notification of Financial Aid Packages

 Students are generally notified of complete financial aid awards by late June.

 Except in extraordinary circumstances and with the express written permission of the Associate Dean for Academic Affairs, a law student may not be employed more than 20 hours per week in any week in which the student is enrolled in more than 12 credit hours.
 It is recommended that incoming first-year students allow time to adjust to life as a law student before considering employment during the academic year.

-If you have questions about this rule, please contact Dean Kasprzak in the Office of Student Services.
+If you have questions about this rule, please contact Dean Kasprzak in the Office of Student Development.